 Keystone Resort With Kids: Why Keystone Resort?

 We prefer to ski in Colorado as the snow is always reliable, plus we feel there is a great deal of variety of runs to satisfy all our families’ skiing levels.
 We also really like the fact that Keystone Resort is only 90 minutes from the Denver International Airport, making it the closest ski resort to get to.
 Keystone Resort has 131 ski runs covering 3 peaks and 5 bowls.
-This year, Keystone is experiencing record-breaking snow, which allowed them to just announce they will be extending their ski season til April 16, 2017.

 We chose a family trip to Keystone Resort because of how family friendly we knew the Resort was.
 They have an amazing ski school program and lots of different activities for kids to do with their Kidtopia programming, which I will get into more detail later.

 Keystone Resort with Kids: Getting to Keystone Resort